Mobile Game Development

 This is a mobile game development toolkit that has been developed by The Game Creator since 2014.
 It comprises 3 versions:

-1. Classic, a standard IDE presented in 2014.
-It uses AppGameKit Script language and C++ libraries.
+1. Classic — a standard IDE released in 2014.
+It uses the AppGameKit Script language and C++ libraries.

-2. Studio, an advanced IDE presented in 2019.
-It uses AppGameKit Script language, block design, and a drag & drop method.
+2. Studio — an advanced IDE released in 2019.
+It uses the AppGameKit Script language, block design, and a drag & drop method.

-3. Mobile, a free mobile IDE.
-It also uses AppGameKit Script language.
+3. Mobile — a free mobile IDE.
+It also uses the AppGameKit Script language.
 Then you can run the project directly on a smartphone or tablet with a quick compiler.

 Benefits of AppGameKit: